-The Board recognizes Mr. Smith's diverse experience in investing in, financing, and managing capital assets and real properties in various geographic regions.
+The Board nominated Mr. Smith, in part, due to his diverse experience in investing in, financing, and managing capital assets and real properties in various geographic regions.
 Mr. Smith also has extensive experience in leading and directing a large group of diverse employees.
 Mr. Smith's accounting training and experience and his service as Chair of the Los Angeles Branch of the Federal Reserve Bank of San Francisco also enable him to provide valuable service as the Chair of the Compensation Committee and to the Audit Committee.

-Other Directorships: Mr. Smith is a director of Boyd Gaming.
+Other Directorships: Mr. Smith currently serves as a director of Boyd Gaming.